-Best Porcelain Crowns Available
+Chicago’s Best Porcelain Crowns Available

 Crowns act as a cap that fits completely over an injured tooth.
 Applying a crown preserves the remaining tooth structure and protects your smile from further damage.
 Many people dread having a crown done because they think it will stand out as different from the other natural teeth.
 It is indeed true that many crowns are noticeable as fake as they often have dark lines at the gumline.
-Dentists serve many socio-economic niches and provide a range of quality levels of restorative work and different price points.
+Dentists serve many socio economic niches and provide a range of quality levels of restorative work and different price points.
 If your dentist serves the higher end market, he/she will be employing a higher quality laboratory to create the crown.
-Crowns can be custom matched by capturing excellent photographic images of the neighboring teeth.
-These images can be sued by the ceramic artist to copy the optical characteristics exactly.
+Crowns are custom matched by capturing excellent photographic images of the neighboring teeth.
+These images can be used by the ceramic artist to copy the optical characteristics exactly.

-Dr. Fondriest prefers porcelain crowns instead of the common metal crowns.
-Porcelain crowns don’t require as much loss of tooth structure, and they look completely natural.
+Dr. Fondriest uses the best of ceramic crowns instead of the common crowns with metal.
+They don’t require as much drilling, and they look completely natural.
 In fact, a porcelain crown can be shaded to blend seamlessly with your smile.
 The porcelain crown material is biocompatible, which reduces gum recession.

-Receiving Your Porcelain Crowns
+Receiving Your Crowns

-Caring For Your Crowns
+Caring For Your Dental Crowns

-Dr Fondriest is a Nationally recognized and highly sought after cosmetic dentist serving clients from throughout the United States
+Dr Fondriest is a Nationally recognized and highly sought after cosmetic dentist.
+He serves clients from throughout the United States